puppetlabs/puppetserver/documentation/puppet_server_metrics_performance.markdown

 #### Adding more JRubies

 If you must add JRubies, remember that Puppet Server is tuned by default to use one fewer than your total number of CPUs, with a maximum of 4 CPUs, for the number of available JRubies.
 You can change this by setting `max-active-instances` in [`puppetserver.conf`][puppetserver.conf], under the `jruby-puppet` section.
+In the default mode, increasing `max-active-instances` creates whole independent JRuby instances.
+In multithreaded mode, this setting instead controls the number of threads that the single JRuby instance will process concurrently, and therefore has different scaling characteristics.
+Tuning recommendations for this mode are under development, see [SERVER-2823](https://tickets.puppetlabs.com/browse/SERVER-2823).

+When running in the default mode, follow these guidelines for allocating resources when adding JRubies:

 Each JRuby also has a certain amount of persistent memory overhead required in order to load both Puppet's Ruby code and your Puppet code.
 In other words, your available memory sets a baseline limit to how much Puppet code you can process.
 Catalog compilation can consume more memory, and Puppet Server's total memory usage depends on the number of agents being served, how frequently those agents check in, how many resources are being managed on each agent, and the complexity of the manifests and modules in use.

-As a general rule, adding a JRuby requires a bare minimum of 40MB of memory under JRuby 1.7, and at least 60MB under JRuby9k if the `jruby-puppet.compile-mode` setting in [`puppetserver.conf`][puppetserver.conf] is set to `off` --- the amount of memory for the scripting container, plus Puppet's Ruby code, plus additional memory overhead --- just to compile an nearly empty catalog.
+With the `jruby-puppet.compile-mode` setting in [`puppetserver.conf`][puppetserver.conf] set to `off`, a JRuby requires at least 40MB of memory under JRuby 1.7 and at least 60MB under JRuby9k in order to compile a nearly empty catalog.
+This includes memory for the scripting container, Puppet's Ruby code and additional memory overhead.

 For real-world catalogs, you can generally add an absolute minimum of 15MB for each additional JRuby.
 We calculated this amount by comparing a minimal catalog compilation to compiling a catalog for a [basic role](https://github.com/puppetlabs/puppetlabs-puppetserver_perf_control/blob/production/site/role/manifests/by_size/small.pp) that installs Tomcat and Postgres servers.